zhihannicolechen/Chen_Z_DandD/README.md

 Use the puzzle thumbnails listed below to select the puzzle you want.
 Drag the scattered pieces on the left to the area on the right to complete the puzzle.

 ### Usage
-Clone the project, <code>cd</code> to your directory/download, and run the game.py file in a Python 3 shell (Terminal on a mac / Linux, Windows command prompt).
+Clone the project, <code>cd</code> to your directory/download, and run the HTML file in a browser.

 Enjoy!